srikanth9493/srikanth9493/README.md

 ### I'am Python Developer,who love to code.
 ### Currently Learning React

-. 🔭 I’m currently working on React,javascript,Firebase
+. 🔭 I’m currently working on React,javascript,Firebase <br>
-. 👯 I’m looking to collaborate with other developers
+. 👯 I’m looking to collaborate with other developers <br>
-. 💬 Ask me about Pyhton and tech related stuff
+. 💬 Ask me about Pyhton and tech related stuff <br>
 . ⚡ 2021 Goals:to learn react completely and implement my own projects

 ### Languages and Tools